 In the Fall of 2015, the entire Pastoral Charge became an Ecumenical Shared Ministry when representatives from the three denominations and the Pastoral Charge gathered to sign a new Shared Ministry Agreement.
 Clearwater United Church became Trinity Shared Ministry!

-Worship is held each Sunday.
+Normally, worship is held each Sunday.
 All are welcome.

 - Trinity Shared Ministry (Clearwater) worships at 9:00 am in St. James’ Catholic Church (324 Grant Rd, Clearwater, BC).